Robert Garrels: Life and career

-In 1974 he returned to Northwestern and published important studies on the sulfur and carbon isotopic compositions of Phanerozoic rocks with Abraham Lerman and Fred MacKenzie.
+In 1974, he returned to Northwestern University and published important studies on the sulfur and carbon isotopic compositions of Phanerozoic rocks with Abraham Lerman and Frederick T. Mackenzie.

 Garrels had broad interests beyond geology.
 He enjoyed travel and wine.
 He was athletic, holding the world high jump record for men over 57 years of age.
 He was a poet-scientist: